 Mass: For many years, one kilogram was the mass of a polished platinum-iridium cylinder, the international standard kilogram, which is stored in Paris, France.
 Since 2019, the kilogram has been defined even more precisely using the above definitions for length and time along with a fundamental quantum mechanical property of the universe called Planck’s constant.

 Checking units or numbers are two of the easiest and most powerful ways to make sense of something in physics.
-When you make sense of something, your objective is evaluate whether or not what physics says about a context aligns with your physical understanding and reasoning about that context.
-The steps below will help give you a process to follow for physics sensemaking.
+When you make sense of something, your objective is evaluate whether or not what physics says about a context aligns with your physical understanding and reasoning about that context, following the Sensemaking Steps.

-For any equation, including at any point while you are solving a problem, you should be able to check the units to make sure the units accurately describe all relevant quantities.
+For any equation, including at any point while you are solving a problem, you can check the units to make sure the units on both sides of an equation are always the same.
+Additionally, quantities that are added (or subtracted) must have identical units.

 \(\frac{\text{m}}{\text{s}} \stackrel{?}{=} \sqrt{\frac{\frac{\text{m}^3}{\text{s}^2\text{kg}}\text{kg}}{\text{m}}}=\sqrt{\frac{\text{m}^2}{\text{s}^2}}=\frac{\text{m}}{\text{s}} \checkmark\)

-We can see that the physical quantities under the square root indeed have base units of [L] divided by a time [T] and so our equation holds true.
-Observe that we followed the sensemaking steps outlined above: we chose a strategy (checking units), determined what units we should get, found the units we actually have, and compared the two to see that they are the same!
+You can see that the physical quantities under the square root indeed have base units of [L] divided by a time [T] and so our equation holds true.
+Note the sensemaking steps outlined above: start by determining what units you should get, then find the units you actually have, and last compare the two to see that they are the same!

-For any numerical value (with units), you want to have a sense for how reasonable the value is given numerical values for other (possibly related) contexts with the same units.
-You also want to know whether the number should be positive or negative (if it is a scalar) or what direction it should point (if it is a vector).
+For any numerical value (with units), you can check that the number is reasonable by comparing it to other numerical values with the same units.
+This could involve comparing different values within a given context to each other, comparing with a value familiar from your prior experience, or using a search function to look up a quantity that has a similar value.
+Additionally, you can check whether the number should be positive or negative (if it is a scalar) or what direction it should point (if it is a vector).

 Exercises Units Activities